 What Is the Timeframe to Make the Application?

 An application to extend the time to serve a notice of objection must be made within one year from the deadline to serve the notice of objection.
-If a taxpayer misses this deadline, he’s out of luck and only has himself to blame (both for missing the first deadline to serve the notice of objection and the second deadline for making an application to extend that deadline).
+If you miss this deadline, you’re out of luck.

 What Should the Application Contain?